DaBovz/SAT_SeatFinder/README.md

 - The script uses public test center availability data and may be subject to rate limits or access changes.
 - Be sure to double-check availability and register on the official [College Board](https://satsuite.collegeboard.org/sat) site.
+- If you have any questions, run into issues, or have suggestions for improvements, feel free to email me at youngjinjack@gmail.com